Last updated on November 12th, 2018 at 08:37 pm

 One of my goals recently is to tackle the reader questions I get a lot.
-One of those is how I design my own cut files for my Cricut Explore.
+One of those is how I design my own cut files for my Cricut Explore and Cricut Maker.
 While I sometimes design cut files using the Cricut Design Space, I prefer using Adobe Illustrator to design my own files.
-This post is the start of a series where I teach you some of my favorite tips and tricks in Illustrator, particularly for creating beautiful cut files that work seamlessly with the Cricut Design Space.
-If you’re new to the Cricut Explore, I suggest you start here.

-To start, we’ll create a simple design to show you the basics of creating a cut file in Illustrator.
+To start, we’ll create a simple design to show the basics of creating a cut file in Illustrator.
 Illustrator is a highly powerful software and can be intimidating for beginners.
-So let’s start with something easy — a quote: “Live Loved.”
+So let’s start with something easy—a quote: “Live Loved.”

 I am working on a Mac, but I will also give the PC commands.
 I am a HUGE proponent of keyboard shortcuts, so I am going to share those as well in teal.
 USE THEM.
 I am twice as fast at designing files now because my hands rarely leave the keyboard.